MLS MATCHDAY | ONE NIGHT ONLY | ANOTHER NIGHT ONLY | SOLD OUT | STANDING ROOM ONLY | MONDAY NIGHT MADNESS | HELLBILLY JOKER | CHEAP MOTELS

 A STATEMENT ON AI

-I recently posted on Instagram my thoughts about using AI as a visual artist.
+I recently posted on Instagram my thoughts about AI as it pertains to visual art.
 The message was intended for my clients and followers, but—as with many things on social media—it ended up growing in reach, with people chiming in on both sides.
 Just to clear the air:

 Peace.